SlabCalc LogoSlabCalc Concrete Technical Division

 Concrete Sidewalk Cost in Sacramento, CA

-Concrete sidewalk installation in Sacramento, CA costs $7.36–$26.54 per sq ft fully installed.
-A typical residential sidewalk (100 sq ft) runs $736–$2,654 total — based on 28 Caltrans Contract Cost Database contracts (2021–25).
+Homeowners in Sacramento, CA typically pay $4.25–$15.32 per sq ft for concrete sidewalk installation.
+A typical residential sidewalk (100 sq ft) runs $425–$1,532 total.
+Pricing is estimated from 28 Caltrans Contract Cost Database bid contracts, adjusted for residential market rates.

 Sacramento's Central Valley soils are predominantly sandy loam with low clay content in most neighborhoods, giving good bearing capacity and straightforward subbase prep; delta-adjacent areas in West Sacramento have higher moisture and softer subgrade.
 Costs vary by width — standard residential sidewalks are 4 ft; ADA-compliant walks require 5 ft minimum — and by whether existing sections need removal and disposal.
 Work in public rights-of-way requires permits and may mandate specific mix designs set by the municipality.
 Sacramento's contractor market is competitive and less constrained by LA-style permitting overhead; pricing runs 5–10% below the Bay Area for comparable scope.